croesus-blockchain/croesus-blockchain.github.io/index.md

 ## Croesus?

-Pronounces (KREE-sus), this project derives its name from the King of Lydia, who - as told by Herodutus - [tested the oracles of his time.](https://en.wikipedia.org/wiki/Croesus#Croesus'_votive_offerings_to_Delphi)
+Pronounced (KREE-sus), this project derives its name from the King of Lydia, who - as told by Herodutus - [tested the oracles of his time.](https://en.wikipedia.org/wiki/Croesus#Croesus'_votive_offerings_to_Delphi)

 ## Define generic assessment criteria for automated services